Texts, articles and reviews with label: 'reason'.

 Understanding Science and Religion

-summaryThe paper examines the work of "disenchantment" of the world by modern science and the need to "re-enchant" the world, within a context of rationality.
-The bridges to achieve this result lie in the self-organisation of the subject as a reflection of the divine action that imprints a teleology on reality, the singularity of man that produces science and the recognition of the intelligibility of reality.
+summaryThe work examines the work of "disenchantment" of the world carried out by modern science and the need to "re-enchant" the world, within a context of rationality.
+The bridges to achieve this result lie in the self-organization of the subject as a reflection of the divine action that imprints a teleology to reality, the singularity of man that produces science and the recognition of the intelligibility of reality.

 Author: Mariano Artigas